-In order to promote longevity of the seeds (which, if stored accordingly can be preserved for 50 to 10,000 years), conditions within the vault must be dry, cold and dark.
+In order to promote longevity of the seeds (which if stored accordingly can be preserved for 50 to 10,000 years), conditions within the vault must be dry, cold and dark.

 The archipelago tends to be free from seismic activity, as it sits happily on the Eurasian tectonic plate, with no fault lines running through it, unlike (somewhat) nearby Iceland.

 The archipelago is also traditionally an Arctic desert.
 It snows.
 It doesn’t tend to rain.
-That being said, it rained solidly the first day we arrived there in October last year, to the bewilderment of all residents.
+That being said, it rained solidly for hours the first day we arrived there in October last year, to the bewilderment of all residents.
 The fellow who was driving the bus from the airport to town (who also conveniently looked like Father Christmas) even announced to us, in the first moment we got on the bus:

 “It’s raining.
 It should be frosty,” and then, flatly – “I don’t know what’s going on.”

 Most important is the presence of permafrost – a thick layer of soil, lying below the surface of a land, that remains below freezing point throughout the year no matter what the season.

 Permafrost is mostly found in polar regions and has been vital in regulating the temperatures of Svalbard’s Global Seed Vault.

 It is also the reason that bodies can’t be buried in Longyearbyen’s cemetery… in the Arctic North, the dead do not decompose!

 Can I Visit the Seed Vault?